Skip to main content

 Build

-The Standing Wall Calf Stretch is a basic mobility exercise performed by leaning into a wall to place a controlled stretch on the back of the lower leg.
-The wall provides support, making it easy to adjust distance and pressure without adding load.
+The Standing Wall Calf Stretch is a basic mobility exercise performed by leaning into a wall to place a controlled, sustained stretch on the back of the lower leg.
+The wall provides support and makes it simple to adjust distance and pressure without any external load.
+Maintaining calf flexibility is important for preserving muscle function — consistent stretching and loading help retain muscle size and strength even during periods of reduced activity (Akima et al., 2003).

 1. Stand facing a wall at arm's length distance, placing your palms flat against the wall at shoulder height.